.

 Mechanical Engineering

-View our undergraduate programs brochure for a college overview.
+View our undergraduate programs brochure for an overview of the college.

-The Technology Management Program (TMP) offers an undergraduate certificate and graduate level programs for students interested in management, business, and entrepreneurship in the science and technology industry.
+The Technology Management Department (which began as a certificate program) continues to offer an undergraduate certificate as well as graduate-level programs for students interested in management, business, and entrepreneurship in the science and technology industry.
 The courses and certificate are open to all students at UCSB.
 Learn more about TMP.

 ap, ib, and a-level charts